Assistance for Disabled Veterans and Spouses

-The Ohio General Assembly recently passed legislation to provide disabled veterans with an increased benefit on their property taxes.
+The Ohio General Assembly passed legislation to provide disabled veterans with an increased benefit on their property taxes.
 Effective September 11, 2014, any veteran who can prove a 100% total disability rating is eligible to participate in the revamped Homestead Exemption for Disabled Veterans program.
 This program contains two key enhancements to the current law.

 - Provides an increase from $25,000 to $50,000 in the amount of eligible homestead exemption to veterans who are permanently and totally disabled due to a service-connected injury.

 - Includes an exemption for disabled veterans from the existing income threshold that is in place for homestead eligibility.
 1